Search the Whole Web to quickly find what you're looking for:

 - Sex?
 Less: or practise abstinence for a while!
 In some

 people regular sex can be very draining when they already have Yang deficiency.
+This especially applies to Men.

 - Enjoy plenty of warm sunlight.
 Don’t let yourself burn,